robodial/robodial.github.io/index.md

-# Special Session on Physically Situated Dialogue
+# Special Session on Situated Dialogue with Virtual Agents and Robots

 ## Overview